Photo courtesy of Pinky Pills and Marissa 9 via Canva Pro

 It is not the end.
 This is not over.
 He is not done.
 So, my friend, when you see that trail left behind, when you question why trouble is still there, like a sock lingering behind the laundry already done, just hang on.
 It is not an excuse, it is a promise.
 He is not done with this yet.

-Shannon Leach is a slice-of-life encouragement writer and the owner of A Repurposed Heart and ARH Inspirations.
-Her authentic stories and books about leadership, life, and loving people focus on encouraging others and reminding them they are not alone.
+Shannon Leach is a freelance writer, creativity coach, and the owner of ARH Inspirations.
+Her authentic stories and books about the struggles of leadership, life, and loving people focus on encouraging others and reminding them they are not alone.
 Her work can also be found in Guideposts and multiple Chicken Soup for the Soul books.
-She also holds a bachelor’s degree in Social Work and is the co-founder of the nonprofit The Fostered Gift.
+She also holds a bachelor’s degree in social work and is the founder of the nonprofit The Fostered Gift.

 guest